 OK, this brings us to 2020, the year we finally became sure that not all movement is due to Magnus effect.
 That deals a pretty big blow to some of these ideas and makes the landscape quite a bit more confusing.

 MLB’s new in-game measurement system, HawkEye, measures directly and reports the axis of the pitches.
 My collaborators and I have been referring to that as an Observed Axis.
 It doesn’t seem to be catching on, but I heard a suggestion that it be called the True Axis, which is what it is.
 This is the axis reported by Rapsodo and Yakker.
-I am not sure, but I think it is also the axis reported by the “smart baseballs” made by Diamond Kinetics and Pitchlogic.
+I think it is also the axis reported by the “smart baseballs” made by Diamond Kinetics and Pitchlogic.

 Trackman reports an axis of the pitch based on the way it moves, assuming Magnus-only movement.
 We’ve called that an Inferred Axis.
 This is what the analytics community was using until 2020 before HawkEye came online.
-Note that if you have movement data, you can compute the Inferred Axis, so we can still get it from HawkEye data.
+(Note Trackman portable units began reporting the actual axis in 2023).
+If you have movement data, you can compute the Inferred Axis, so we can still get it from HawkEye data.

 Driveline, in their article on the topic, used the terms Observed Tilt and Inferred Tilt.
 The ideas are the same, but Tilt refers to direction rather than the axis.
 Referring to tilt in degrees is confusing, IMO, but I’m not in any position to throw stones here having committed nearly every usage sin.

 This week, MLB weighed in by adding new data to the Baseballsavant.com site, specifically a spin direction leaderboard.
 There is exciting new information here including information on non-Magnus movement, and more important to me since I already had that, efficiency (called active spin).
 Since MLB wants to avoid the term “axis,” referring instead only to terms based on direction.
 All of their values are presented in clock units.